KarMarsten/VolumeCrisis/README.md

 - **Edit & Delete Presets** - Modify preset names/volumes or remove unwanted presets

 ### 📱 Smart Features
-- **Background Execution** - App runs continuously in the background when device sound is on
+- **Background Execution** - App runs continuously in the background to monitor and enforce volume limits
-- **System Volume Monitoring** - Automatically detects when device volume changes
+- **System Volume Monitoring** - Automatically detects when device volume changes (from any app or physical buttons)
-- **System Volume Enforcement** - Automatically reduces system volume if it exceeds the safety ceiling
+- **System Volume Enforcement** - Automatically reduces system volume if it exceeds the safety ceiling, even when changed from other apps
+- **Cross-App Protection** - Ceiling enforcement works when volume is changed from YouTube, Music, or any other app
 - **Volume Reminders** - Hourly notifications to check your volume levels
 - **Volume Guide Cards** - Recommended volume levels for different content types:
   - YouTube (60%) - Video content